I played the say yes to everything challenge for a week with my 11 year old. See what rules we had and find out why it was the best week ever.

 - Playing checkers – he has set it up with his favorite lego figures so its more fun

-- Star Wars research
+- Star Wars research (check out our Star Wars activities for kids.)

 - Watch Star Wars films and Clone Wars